Lead Guitar Lick Creativity Lesson - Super Octave Slides

 This is essential!

-Listen to the two examples below to hear the difference between perfect vibrato and vibrato that is out of tune.
+Listen to the two examples below to hear the difference between perfect guitar vibrato technique and amateur guitar vibrato technique that is out of tune.

-Example 2 - Out Of Tune Vibrato: Hear It
+Example 2 - Out Of Tune Guitar Vibrato: Hear It

-2. Make The Depth/Width Of Your Vibrato Appropriate For The Music You Play
+2. Make The Depth/Width Of Your Guitar Vibrato Appropriate For The Music You Play

 Example 1 - Narrow Vibrato (less than a half step): Hear It

-Note: Keep in mind that using narrow vibrato CAN sound good if the context is right for it - The problem you must avoid is ‘only’ using this type of vibrato because you lack the ability to make wide vibrato sound good/in tune when the context calls for it.
+Note: Keep in mind that using narrow guitar vibrato CAN make a lead guitar lick of any kind sound good if the context is right for it - The problem you must avoid is ‘only’ using this type of vibrato because you lack the ability to make wide guitar vibrato sound good/in tune when the context calls for it.

-Example 2 - Wide Vibrato (half step): Hear It
+Example 2 - Wide Guitar Vibrato (half step): Hear It

-Example 3 - Very Wide Vibrato (whole step): Hear It
+Example 3 - Very Wide Guitar Vibrato (whole step): Hear It

-Pay attention to the musical context to decide which type of vibrato is most appropriate.
+Pay attention to the musical context to decide which type of guitar vibrato technique is most appropriate.

-While a more narrow/subtle vibrato sounds best in less intense musical situations.
+While a more narrow/subtle guitar vibrato sounds best in less intense musical situations.

 Most times, I like to use my middle finger to do tapping.
 This way, I don’t have to change how I hold the pick.